lpmi-13/vulnerable-lab-operator/README.md

 [K08: Secrets Management Failures](https://owasp.org/www-project-kubernetes-top-ten/2022/en/src/K08-secrets-management)

 [K09: Misconfigured Cluster Components](https://owasp.org/www-project-kubernetes-top-ten/2022/en/src/K09-misconfigured-cluster-components)
+(we're skipping this one because it would require cluster-level and admin)

 [K10: Outdated and Vulnerable Kubernetes Components](https://owasp.org/www-project-kubernetes-top-ten/2022/en/src/K10-vulnerable-components)
+(we're skipping this one for the same reason as K09)

-> NB: Becuase K05 from the list, Indequate Logging and Monitoring, is a bit tricky/brittle to detect, we've skipped it here, but it's definitely part of a wider security audit that should be done in a production system.
+> NB: Becuase K04/K05/K09/K10 are all a bit tricky/brittle to detect, we've skipped them here, but they're all definitely part of a wider security audit that should be done in a production system.

 The first thing to do is run some scanners to see what you can pick up (or you can eyeball the cluster/spec/etc, but the scanners are probably what you'll be using in production automation).

-- [kubescape](https://kubescape.io/docs/install-cli/) (for K01, K03, K04, K07, K08)
+- [kubescape](https://kubescape.io/docs/install-cli/) (for K01, K03, K07, K08)
 - kubeaudit (for K01, K06, K08) - deprecated, team recommends moving to kube-bench
 - [kube-bench](https://aquasecurity.github.io/kube-bench/v0.6.7/installation/) (for K09)
 - [trivy](https://trivy.dev/dev/getting-started/installation/) (for K02, once you've identified an insecure image...or you can run it in "k8s mode")

-...I don't currently have a good automated tool for K10 (Outdated and Vulnerable Components, but I'm sure we can find something)

 ## Description

-For V1, we're just going to use a specific misconfiguration for each of the top ten.
-For V2, we'll randomize the particular type of misconfiguration within each of the categories.
-For example, for K02, we can select from the following:
-- untrusted image registries
-- container images with CRITICAL CVEs
-- configuration poisoning to use an http protocol instead of https
-- addition of a malicious init container
+The operator is geared toward two distinct, though related, use cases.

+1. Running it in [Iximiuz Labs](https://labs.iximiuz.com) as a learning resource for users wanting practice finding and remediating kubernetes vulnerabilities like this.

+2. Running it in a remote ephemeral namespace for teams to test out their security scanning (I have no idea if anybody actually wants to do this, but I tried to make it as easy as possible)

+For the first case, we just clone this repository and run `make manifests`, `make install` and `make run`, which is not at all how you would normally deploy an operator in a production context, but it gives us a few advantages.

+- We don't want the operator itself to get flagged by the scans, and this way it doesn't actually run in the cluster, so it won't interfere with the investigation of the learners..
+- This is a completely ephemeral environment of a single node k3s cluster, and it's much easier and quicker than needing to deal with a container registry.
+- The logs of what the configured vulnerability is are harder for the learner to find, and so less of a temptation to "cheat" (though they could still be found, they're just not findable via a `kubectl logs` command).

+## Sequence of events in the labs

+The custom playground

 ## Getting Started